da4asandbox/modules-css/historicizing-data/lesson-3.md

 - Sort your rows by the 2020 population.
 - Where does your new row fall in a national rank of states by population?
 What states is it comparable to?

 ## Discussion: Who Counts in the US Census?

+The fact that Puerto Rico often does not appear in tables of state-level Census data is a direct result of the United States's history of colonialism.
+[The following video](https://www.youtube.com/watch?v=8EOxtY3M6Co) gives some historical background on the topic:

+.ve-media https://www.youtube.com/watch?v=8EOxtY3M6Co width=70% caption="Christina Thornell, “Why Puerto Rico is not a US state,” Vox Media, (January 15, 2018), "

+### Small group discussion:
+- In what ways do Puerto Rico’s residents “count” within the United States population?
+- In what ways do Puerto Rico’s residents not “count”?

+### Categorizing People

+#### Instructor Note:
+> _You can find the answers to each of these scenarios [here](https://www.census.gov/content/dam/Census/programs-surveys/decennial/2020-census/2020-Census-Residence-Criteria.pdf).
+All of these examples get at just how challenging it is for the US Census to not just count people, but to categorize them based on where they live._

+The Census Bureau aims to record the state in which a person resides and the specific location within that state.
+To do so they use the concept of “usual residence,” which is defined by the Census Bureau as the place where a person lives and sleeps most of the time.
+Given this general definition, go through the following scenarios in small groups and come up with an answer for how you think the Census Bureau should count them:

+- An international student enrolled at an American university for one semester
+- An American student studying abroad in a foreign country
+- Someone experiencing homelessness who sleeps in their car
+- A service member stationed at a military base in another country
+- A service member stationed on a vessel in international waters
+- A seasonal employee who works part of the year in multiple states

+### Whole class discussion:

+- What are some the lessons you learned today about census data that you might apply to contemporary data advocacy projects?
+What should you keep in mind while working with census data?

 <br>
 <p align=center>